Crystal Meth Use and Developing Psychosis

 Dual Diagnosis Treatment of Meth and Schizophrenia

 Treatment for a chronic meth user who has developed persistent meth-induced psychosis will be complex and intensive.
 A specially trained psychiatric staff at a dual diagnosis treatment center is appropriate for ensuring safety for the individual and others.
 In most cases, the residential treatment period will be extensive, in some cases six months to one year, with continuing therapy following completion of the rehab program.

 At a residential dual diagnosis treatment program, the individual will begin the recovery process by completing a medical detox.
 The medical detox team assists the individual through the withdrawal symptoms, providing medication to help minimize the symptoms and reduce discomfort.
 Throughout the detox process, a psychiatrist will be available to manage potentially difficult symptoms that may emerge with psychotropic drugs.

 Evidence-based therapies have been shown to be most useful for helping someone overcome a methamphetamine addiction.
 These include cognitive behavioral therapy, dialectical behavior therapy, and contingency management interventions.
 Holistic therapies can also be helpful by inducing relaxation.
 Therapy is provided in individual and group formats, and is combined with 12-step programming, family education counseling, and relapse prevention strategies.

-The Treatment Specialist is a digital library of important information in the mental health and addiction fields.
-Our specialists have extensive experience in these fields and are available to offer free information and guidance toward treatment options.
-If your loved one is struggling with meth and schizophrenia, reach out to The Treatment Specialist today at (866) 644-7911.
+The Treatment Specialist will connect you to a treatment center that specializes in dual diagnosis treatment to help you or your loved one immediately treat crystal meth induced psychosis.
+A specialist has extensive experience in these fields and are available to offer free information and guidance toward treatment options.
+If your loved one is struggling with meth and schizophrenia, reach out to a Treatment Specialist today at (866) 644-7911.